weezel/example-gin/README.md

 A boilerplate project for a Gin webserver.
-Idea is to follow best practices and have a good starting point for any project which involves one of the followin or all of them:
+Idea is to follow best practices and have a good starting point for any project which involves one of the following or all of them:

 * **PostgreSQL** database access with **sqlc**
 * Local PostgreSQL integration tests
 * **Gin Gonic** Web server
 * Additional yet useful static code analysis with **golangci-lint**
 * Have a nice structured logging with tracing offered by **Zerolog**
+* Enable **OpenTelemetry** tracing for better view on performance insights

 Example logging with Zerolog middleware hooked to Gin Gonic: